More of us are working from home than ever before – the latest estimates show that a third of UK workers now do so exclusively from home.

-Technology has played a massive part in the work-from-home boom, and so to make things easier as we enter 2016, here are the 10 tools you shouldn’t be without…
+Technology has played a massive part in the work-from-home boom – businesses have had to act swiftly to a remote-first work force to keep things going.
+If you need some help with working from home, here are seven tools you shouldn’t be without…

 Social media should be a big part of everyone businesses marketing strategy – the problem is it can be difficult to keep on top of things and assess performance if you limit yourself to using nothing but the standard platforms.

 A tool like FalconSocial lets you to control all of your social media outlets from the one dashboard – enabling you not only schedule posts, but target them too, and it’s listening tools and analytics package mean you can make sure each post hits the right people at the right time.

 When working from home you may need to let other workers access your screen so they can see exactly what you’re working on, this can be especially important for meetings you have to access remotely.

 Join.me is a virtual meeting and screen sharing tool that is intuitive and doesn’t require any downloads or subscriptions from other colleagues or clients.